seabopo/psStress/README.md

 A variety of Windows and Docker examples are available in the [/psStress-tests.ps1](https://github.com/seabopo/psStress/blob/main/psStress-tests.ps1) file.

-A Window Server Nano Docker version of this module is available here:
+A Windows Nano Server image of this module is available here:
 [seabopo/psstress](https://hub.docker.com/repository/docker/seabopo/psstress/general)